stoyan/ext.js/README.md

 ## .json

 A JSON (JavaScript Object Notation) file.
 Not JavaScript code, but a piece of data.
-Commonly used for project configuration under the name `package.json`
+Commonly used for project configuration under the name `package.json`.

 ## .ts

 TypeScript file.
-[TypeScript](https://www.typescriptlang.org/) is JavaScript + static variuable types.
+[TypeScript](https://www.typescriptlang.org/) is JavaScript + static variable types.
 You don't load them in the browser, a build step is necessary.

 ## .d.ts

 A custom type definitions for TypeScript.
-This is not code meant to be executed, but rather to help define a type to be used in a `.ts` file
+This is not code meant to be executed, but rather to help define a type to be used in a `.ts` file.

 ## .bundle.js

-A production-ready build usuially including several .js files bundled into one.
+A production-ready build usuially including several .js _source_ files _bundled_ into one.
 If there's bleeding-edge JS syntax in the source files, these are transpiled into syntax that the browsers understand, e.g. ECMAScript 3.
 Comonnly minified too.

 ## .min.js